cosmic-explorer/ce-it-infrastructure/roster/README.md

     'username' => 'account@gmail.com',
     'password' => 'password'
 ```
-as well as the `,` on the preceeding line, since the Syracuse SMTP host use
+as well as the `,` on the preceeding line, since the Syracuse SMTP host uses
-IP-based authorization rather than username/password authentication.
+IP-based authorization, rather than username/password authentication.

 ## Containers Management